veeCan54/00-EnvelopeEncryptionHandsOn/README.md

 ![Alt text](https://github.com/veeCan54/EnvelopeEncryptionHandsOn/blob/main/images/secret.png)

 **6. In order to encrypt and decrypt this file, we need the DEK.
 We do this using the generate-data-key api call.
 AES 256 is the algorithm we would like to use here.**
+> Note: If we use the `generate-data-key-without-plaintext` api call, we get only the CiphertextBlob back which can be used to derive the PlaintextKey later.
+Since this exercise is to demonstrate encryption, decryption and best practise, we're using the `generate-data-key` api call.

 ```sh
 aws kms generate-data-key --key-id alias/envEncryptionDemoCMK --key-spec AES_256 --encryption-context project=envencr-demo --region us-east-1 --profile iamadmin-general
 ```
 ![Alt text](https://github.com/veeCan54/EnvelopeEncryptionHandsOn/blob/main/images/generateDataKey.png)

 This returns two keys - 1.
 DEK and 2.
 Encrypted DEK.

-`PlainText` field has the DEK value.
+`Plaintext` field has the DEK value.

 `CiphertextBlob` has the Encrypted DEK value.